GregorKonzett/edesto-dev/README.md

 5. **Iterate** if validation fails

 The validation step is what makes this work.
 The `CLAUDE.md` teaches Claude Code serial conventions (`[READY]`, `[ERROR]`, `[SENSOR] key=value`) and gives it a Python snippet to read device output.
 The agent verifies its own changes on real hardware.

+If you have any datasheets, just drop them into `./datasheets` and Claude will find them.
+You can also just leave them anywhere in the directory.

 ## Commands